RafatAiub/Product-Analysis-website-/README.md

 # The live site link for this React App

-A simple Review site [Live Site](https://nimble-faun-182f51.netlify.app/).
+A simple Review site [Live Site Netlify Deploy Link](https://nimble-faun-182f51.netlify.app/).

 # The main focus on this project
-Markup : *Mainly use Routes for navigate pages
+Markup : * Mainly use Routes for navigate pages
-         *Use Charts with rechart
+         * Use Charts with rechart
-         *Use different custom hooks
+         * Use different custom hooks
-         *Different question answer are added in Blogs
+         * Different question answer are added in Blogs

 ## Available Scripts